-Contrary to the assumption in the endogenous growth literature, innovation in this model is exogenous.
+In contrast with the assumption in the endogenous growth literature, innovation in this model is exogenous.
 Thus, growth is also exogenous.
 Let Z_t be the technological frontier at time t.
 Z_t comprises all technologies publicly available for producing intermediate goods.
 It contains both previously adopted technologies, which are already used in production, and 'not yet adopted' prototypes.
 The natural logarithm of Z_t follows a random walk with drift.
-This implies that $z_t \equiv (\frac{Z_t}{Z{t-1}})$, the stochastic growth rate of the number of prototypes, is governed by the following process:
+This implies that $z_t \equiv \left(\frac{Z_t}{Z{t-1}}\right)$, the stochastic growth rate of the number of prototypes, is governed by the following process: